gabrieleiannetti/tech_notes/locale.md

 * Uncomment the locale definition e.g. "de_DE.UTF-8 UTF-8" to create in the listed locales file: ```/etc/locale.gen```
 * Generate the locales definitions: ```sudo locale-gen```

-## Set Date and Time Local Setting
+## Explicitly Set Date and Time Local Setting

 Set the date and time local settings for e.g. German so the weeks start at monday instead of Sunday as for US locale setting: